m-m-hajilou/project-class/README.md

 This section deals with master class programming exercises by Mehrdad Abbasi, later used in separate repositories for sorting.
 </h4>
 <h4>
  Excuse the direction of this disorder.
-And the reason for keeping it is just watching committees
 </h4>
 <h4>
 The exercises are usually written in thirty or thirty plus languages